-April is the best month to do the Rockies hut traverses.
-Early April is likely to be a bit cooler and have powder skiing even on the solar aspects but May and even June have good ski travel conditions in the alpine.
-The Rockies has a thinner snowpack than the Selkirks or Coast mountains, but by April the snowpack tends to be robust and the crevasses well covered.
-Expect temperatures in the -10C to 0C range, but be prepared for lows as cold as -20C or highs up to +5C!
+Late March to Late April is the best window for the Rockies hut traverses.
+March is likely to be a bit cooler and have cold powder skiing even on the solar aspects but May and even June have good ski travel conditions here.
+The Rockies has a thinner snowpack than the Selkirks or Coast mountains, but by late March the snowpack tends to be robust and the crevasses well covered.
+Expect temperatures in the -10C to 0C range, but be prepared for lows as cold as -20C or highs up to +5C regardless of the month!

 8:00 am - Introductions over breakfast at the Summit Cafe.
 After breakfast we'll do a quick equipment check and distribution of group gear and food.

 9:00 am - drive to Field to drop off one vehicle

 10:30 - drive to the trailhead at Bow Lake (Num-ti-jah Lodge parking lot)

 The ski from Bow Lake to Bow Hut takes anywhere from 3 to 5 hours depending on conditions and group speed.
 There should be time left at the end of a day for a quick lap on the awesome slopes above Bow Hut at the end of the day.